btholt/complete-intro-to-react-v9/lessons/02-no-frills-react/A-react-without-a-build-step.md

 Let's start by writing pure React.
 No compile step.
 No JSX.
 No Babel.
 No Webpack or Vite.
 Just some JavaScript on a page.

 Let's start your project.
 Create your project directory.
-I'm going to call mine `adopt-me` since we're going to be building a pet adoption app throughout this course.
+I'm going to call mine `pizza` since we're going to be building a pizza ordering system throughout this course.
 Create an index.html and put it into a `src/` directory inside of your project folder.
 In index.html put:

 ```javascript
 <!DOCTYPE html>